 - Submit Health Information

 Log in to the Student Health Portal and submit the required health information to Health Services

 - Submit your Health Insurance Waiver

 Seton Hall automatically provides a group health insurance plan which is charged to your bill.
 If you already have health insurance and do not want the Seton Hall plan, you must complete the insurance waiver form on PirateNet before the start of classes to avoid automatic enrollment in the Seton Hall plan and a non-refundable charge to your bill.
-The waiver will be available after May 1.
+The waiver will be available beginning in late-June.

 Learn more about Seton Hall's plan »